-My husband is the director of hotel security for a semi-famous hotel.
+My husband was the director of hotel security for a semi-famous hotel.
 I say semi-famous because some haven’t really heard of it while others rave about it.
 Like Patty LaBelle.
 She always stays there when she’s in town.
 It’s in a pretty popular part of the district, AKA Washington, DC.
 It’s strategically located with lots of restaurants and shops in the area.

 Two weeks ago, his first shift officer, H, said that he was going to work for a cable company.
-Now, Steve was trying to build this officer into his replacement, but he just didn’t step up.
+Now, the hubs was trying to build this officer into his replacement, but he just didn’t step up.
 He just didn’t have the maturity and dedication it takes to run that hotel security.
 Case in point…

 H left a nice Facebook post on his wall saying how great the hubs was to work with and how he learned so much from S. H was scheduled to work last weekend.
 But, decided after posting that on his wall to now show up for work Saturday or Sunday.
 So, S got Saturday covered, but couldn’t for Sunday.
 He had to go into work.
 Which sucks.
 All because some jerk decided to disrespect his fellow officers, be giant D, and just not show up for work.